iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 forward.
 It validates our intuition that reality is more complicated than the loudest voices claim, and it equips us with the tools to act with deliberate purpose.
 We are not indecisive spectators in a battle between two extremes.
-We are the system's essential immune response, the pragmatic architects of a more considered future.
+This is not an invitation to a comfortable ideological position, but a call to a difficult functional role: we are the system's essential immune response, the pragmatic architects of a more considered future.
 The challenge ahead is not to predict what AI will do to us, but to decide what we want it to do *for* us, and then to courageously build the social,